tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 ### Getting Help with `bash`

-#### 1. Use a Large Language Model (LLM) such as [OpenAI's GPT 3.5 or 4](https://chat.openai.com/)
+#### 1. Use a Large Language Model (LLM) such as [OpenAI's ChatGPT](https://chat.openai.com/) (my favorite), or [Google Gemini](https://gemini.google.com/app); or [Anthropic Claude](https://www.anthropic.com/claude)

 Example command prompt: `How do I <english description of what you want to do> with bash?`

-Do not be afraid to modify and try different english descriptions if you do not succeed in the first prompt.
+  * Do not be afraid to modify and try different english descriptions if you do not succeed in the first prompt.
 You do need to tell the LLM you are using bash.

+  * Treat the LLM as you would your assistant or your employee

+  * Make sure you provide the LLM with enough information to answer the question

+  * Note that creating an account may give you access to a more powerful LLM

 #### 2. Use an internet search with your favorite search engine if you know what you want to do, but do not know the command

 Example search terms: `bash <english description of what you want to do>`

-Do not be afraid to modify and try different english descriptions if you do not succeed in the first search
+  * Do not be afraid to modify and try different english descriptions if you do not succeed in the first search

 #### 3. Use the `man` command if you know the command but are not sure of the options and arguments